Amazon Redshift accelerates your time to insights with fast, easy, and secure cloud data warehousing at scale

 AWS has comprehensive security capabilities to satisfy the most demanding requirements, and Amazon Redshift provides data security out-of-the-box at no extra cost.

-End-to-end encryption: With just a couple of parameter settings, you can set up Amazon Redshift to use SSL to secure data in transit, and hardware-accelerated AES-256 encryption for data at rest.
+End-to-end encryption: With just a few parameter settings, you can set up Amazon Redshift to use SSL to secure data in transit, and hardware-accelerated AES-256 encryption for data at rest.
 If you choose to enable encryption of data at rest, all data written to disk will be encrypted as well as any backups.
 Amazon Redshift takes care of key management by default.

 Audit and compliance: Amazon Redshift integrates with AWS CloudTrail to enable you to audit all Redshift API calls.
 Redshift logs all SQL operations, including connection attempts, queries, and changes to your data warehouse.
-You can access these logs using SQL queries against system tables, or choose to save the logs to a secure location in Amazon S3.
+You can access these logs using SQL queries against system tables, or save the logs to a secure location in Amazon S3.
 Amazon Redshift is compliant with SOC1, SOC2, SOC3, and PCI DSS Level 1 requirements.
-For more details, please visit AWS Cloud Compliance.
+For more details, visit AWS Cloud Compliance.

-Granular access controls: Granular row and column level security controls ensure users see only the data they should have access to.
-Amazon Redshift is integrated with AWS Lake Formation, ensuring Lake Formation’s column level access controls are also enforced for Redshift queries on the data in the data lake.
+Granular access controls: Granular row and column level security controls ensure that users see only the data they should have access to.
+Amazon Redshift is integrated with AWS Lake Formation, ensuring that Lake Formation’s column level access controls are also enforced for Redshift queries on the data in the data lake.